shamsievartyom/shamsievartyom/README.md

 # 👋 Hi there!

-I'm Artem, a React developer with a passion for leveraging modern technologies to create compelling web applications.
+I'm Artem, a React developer who is interested in using modern technologies for web development.

 ## 💻 Tech Stack